chanzuckerberg/cellxgene-census/docs/articles/2023/20230808-r_api_release.md

 The Census team is pleased to announce the release of the R package `cellxgene.census`. 🎉 🎉

 This has been long coming since our Python release back in May.
-Now, from R computational biologists can access the Census data which is the largest harmonized aggregation of single-cell data, composed of >30M cells and >60K genes.
+Now, from R, computational biologists can access the Census data which is the largest standardized aggregation of single-cell data, composed of >30M cells and >60K genes.

-With `cellxgene.census` in a few seconds users can slice and access Census data using cell or gene filters across hundreds of datasets.
+With `cellxgene.census` in a few seconds users can access any slice of Census data using cell or gene filters across hundreds of datasets.
 The data can be fetched in an iterative fashion for bigger-than-memory slices of data, or quickly exported to basic R structures, and [Seurat](https://satijalab.org/seurat/) or [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) for downstream analysis.

 ## Installation and usage